cipher982/pixel-pilot/README.md

 ```

 ```
-uv run python -m pixelpilot.main -i "create a new directory called 'jokes' (it may already exist, skip if so) add a new txt file with a pun, and then print the size of the file"
+uv run python -m pixelpilot.main -i "create a new directory called 'jokes' with a new file in it, add a pun to the file, and then print the size of the file"
 ```

 ```